 Aftercare and the First Few Weeks

-Once the excitement of birth has settled you will have a couple new kids and a mama that need some special care.
+Once the excitement of birth has settled, you will have a couple of new kids and a mama that need some special care.
 A doe in milk will need extra food to keep her milk production up and keep healthy.
-Make sure she has hay, water and minerals at all times.
+Make sure she has hay, water, and minerals at all times.
 Keep water off the ground, where the kids can reach it to drink but can't play in it.